wangziqi2013/wangziqi2013.github.io/_posts/2019-09-12-checkpoint-processing-and-recovery.markdown

 the register must not be accessible in uncommitted checkpoints, because if the checkpoint is rolled back later, the register may be used again during the re-execution of the checkpoint.
 Second, when a physical register is released, it must have already been renamed, because otherwise the physical register is still the active register for a logical register, which can be accessed in the future execution.
+Third, a register can still be accessed after it is renamed, due to the fact that registers are only accessed when instructions are issued to functional units, which is performed out-of-order (the instructions that use the register can be before the instruction that redefines the register in program order, at the issue time of which the physical registers have already been renamed).
+To satisfy these three conditions, physical registers are reference counted